 Setting up ACH requires a bit of paperwork but isn’t all that difficult, and it is supported by most major payment processing services, including Tidal Commerce.

-It’s possible that you’re already set up to accept ACH payments, but you’re just not taking advantage of that service offered by your payment processor.
-Your first step is to look into your existing provider and see if they offer it.
 Either way, it’s a smart decision to do a bit of shopping around when it comes to payment providers that offer ACH capabilities.
 There are a lot of options, and many payment processors fail to pass on sufficient savings to their customers.

 Make sure you compare the offer your existing payment processor is giving you with a variety of businesses online.
 As represented in the scenario above, even a small rate change can have a large, compounding effect moving forward.